Cleeng Hosted Widgets: Global Communication Methods

 - Logout detection: Both tokens become

-Best Practice: Call this method once at the top level of your application (e.g., in your main app component) to ensure the listener persists across page navigation or other actions.
+Best Practice: Call this method once at the top level of your application (e.g., in your main app component) - calling it multiple times registers duplicate listeners, causing the callback to fire multiple times per token update.

 Note: Both tokens will have their value set to null when the end user has been logged out.